Degrees of non-Gorenstein canonical Fano threefolds with Picard number one: Computation of degrees

-By Theorem 2.5(1)(3), $\frac{q}{J_A}$ is a square factor of $r_Xc_1^3$.
-Note that 200 is the only possibility of $r_Xc_1^3$ which has square factors in Table 3.
-By computation, $(q,J_A)$ must be one of the followings in this case
+By Theorem \ref{in}(1)(3), $\frac{q}{J_A}$ is a square factor of $r_Xc_1^3$.
+Note that 200 is the only possibility of $r_Xc_1^3$ which has square factors in Table \ref{1.0}.
+By computation, $(q,J_A)$ must be one of the following possibilities in this case

-So we obtain three possibilities in Table 2.
+So we obtain three possibilities in Table \ref{0.0}.